 Year in and year out, Americans buy more poinsettias than any other type of flowering indoor potted plant.
-Last year, for example, 36.1 million pots of poinsettias with a wholesale value of $146.1 million were sold in the United States, according to the USDA Floriculture Crops 2010 Summary.
+In 2010 for example, 36.1 million pots of poinsettias with a wholesale value of $146.1 million were sold in the United States, according to the USDA Floriculture Crops 2010 Summary.

 After the holidays, what are homeowners to do with all of those poinsettias?
 Many will throw them away.
-However, with proper care, in frost-free areas or as house plants elsewhere.
-Here is a guide to keeping your poinsettia fresh during the holidays and to reblooming it next Christmas.
+However, with proper care, in frost-free areas or as houseplants elsewhere, that doesn't have to be the case.
+Here's a guide to keeping your poinsettia fresh during the holidays and to reblooming it next Christmas.

 Place the plant in a sunny room but avoid areas with cold drafts or excessive heat.
 When the soil is dry to the touch, take the plant to the kitchen sink, remove any decorative wraps and water it until the water drains through the bottom of the pot.
-Do not let the plant sit in water and do not fertilize it while it is in flower.
+Don't let the plant sit in water and don't fertilize it while it's in flower.

 In early June, re-pot your plant in a larger pot, but make sure the new pot is no more than four inches wider than the original pot.
 Use a potting mix high in organic matter, such as peat moss.
 In frost-free zones, it can be transplanted into the garden.
 Best results will be obtained in a bed rich in organic matter that has good drainage and receives strong sunlight.